-After a swift breakfast, we headed to the train station to catch our bus.
+After a swift breakfast in our Bangkok hostel, we headed to the train station to catch our bus.
 We originally wanted to go by train but the line was closed due to flooding resulting in us having to book a bus.
 The ticket covered us all the way to Siem Reap.
 One bus to the border and a new one to pick us up on the Cambodian side and take us the rest of the way.

 We were sharing with an American couple who were also heading our way and off we set.
 On the bus already was an English girl and we all got chatting.

 Not long into the journey the discussion of price came up and it turns out that although we thought we had a good deal, we didn’t.
 The American couple paid 850 baht for their journey compared to our 900, not too bad but then we found out that the English girl had paid only 300!

 Quite a difference.
 Looking back at when we booked it didn’t even occur to me to negotiate on price as it seemed a pretty legit travel agent.
 But, I guess we learnt our lesson.
 If you are looking for the cheapest way to travel in Thailand, it is always worth trying to negotiate wherever you are and whoever you are talking to.
 To put that into real money, that translates to us paying around £17 each to her £6.
 After our initial shock we put it down to lesson learnt and just settled into the journey ahead.

 Looking out the window